 What are some myths about AI in recruiting?

-Since 2022 began, there’s been a surge in use of AI hiring software.
-We’ve already been through the benefits and challenges, but what are the common misconceptions about AI in recruiting?
+There’s no stopping the use of AI when hiring people.
+But what are the common misconceptions about AI in recruiting?
 We’re going to debunk the AI recruitment myths one ‘nope’ at a time.

 Recruitment AI myth 1: AI is a chatbox.
 And a chatbox only.

-It’s also true that chatboxes are a great string to your company’s bow.
-Especially when it comes to recruitment.
-You can leverage the instant messaging technology to avoid candidates having to wait for responses, allowing you to build rapport quicker without growing frustration.
-They also, if set up properly, allow you to format frequently asked questions, so you don’t have to answer the same one a thousand times a day.
+You can leverage the instant messaging technology to avoid candidates waiting for responses, allowing you to build rapport quicker without growing frustrated.
+If set up properly, you could also format frequently asked questions, so you don’t have to answer the same question a thousand times daily.

-When you invest in implementing AI as a solid recruitment tool into your hiring strategy and process, you can automate tasks that take up a lot of your time.
-Analyzing resumes, setting up emails based on conditional formatting, personalizing your messages for better rapport, and optimizing hiring ads for better response are just 4 of many features included in solid AI recruitment software.
+You can also automate other time-consuming tasks.
+Analyzing resumes, setting up emails based on conditional formatting, personalizing your messages for better rapport, and optimizing hiring ads for better response are just 4 of many features in solid AI recruitment software.

 Recruitment AI myth 2: AI will make human recruiters redundant